 Before joining MSFT, Sakshi was leading REopt Lite API and its open-source effort at the National Renewable Energy Laboratory (NREL) as a research engineer.
-Sakshi also led the Intelligent Campus Predictive Analytics work at NREL, where she focused on developing energy forecasting applications using Deep Learning.
+Sakshi also led the Intelligent Campus Predictive Analytics work at NREL, where she focused on developing energy forecasting applications using Deep Learning, showcasing the interdisciplinary skills akin to those in A brief overview of how Git works.

 Before NREL, Sakshi was Grid Planning Engineer at American Electric Power where she served as an industry advisor for PSERC.
 Sakshi is an IEEE Senior Member and holds a Professional Engineer (P.E.)
 License.
 She received her bachelor’s degree in Electrical and Electronics Engineering from VIT University, India, and her master’s degree in Energy Science Technology and Policy from Carnegie Mellon University, as an academic excellence awardee.